-Six and a half years later, his plans took a turn.
+Six and a half years later, those plans took a turn.

-Alvarez was serving in his second tour overseas in 2009 when the vehicle he was driving hit a roadside bomb.
+Alvarez was serving during his second tour overseas in 2009 when the vehicle he was driving hit a roadside bomb.

 “Luckily, I was the only one seriously injured that day,” he said.

 For most, “luckily” wouldn’t be the word used to describe the moment that would completely alter a life.
 But Alvarez used that word because “I was responsible for those two men with me that day.
 My job was to get them home in one piece to their families.”

 For the next five months, Alvarez was learning to walk on his own again.
 In 2010, he left his plans for an Army career behind him and concentrated on healing.

 Along the way, he met his best friend, a brindle Pit Bull he calls Izzy.

 “I was visiting the KC Pet Project and there was this dog named Ishmael just sitting there as calm as can be.
 He was the only one not barking.
 When we went to the little visiting room, he just came right up to me, sat down and leaned on my bad leg.
 He looked up at me … I was hooked.”

 Because their names are essentially the same, Alvarez shortened Ishmael to Izzy to avoid confusion in the household.
 Izzy goes where Alvarez goes and has been there for him through some pretty tough times, serving as his unofficial service dog.

 Alvarez sustained severe injuries to both his leg and his arm and the road ahead of him was a long one.
 He went through years of therapy for his physical injuries and is still working at it, but his healing didn’t stop there.